 E-mail: jhoagland13 (at) aol (dot) com

-Jeff is Education Director and Naturalist at the Stony Brook-Millstone Watershed Association in New Jersey.
-He enjoys his very public love affair with all things wild and is happiest stream walking, calling owls or exploring new habitats with his family and others.
-A lover of the printed and spoken word, Jeff began his haiku journey as an attempt to embrace and harvest those countless moments of awe and revelation in nature.
-He notes that it is a good exercise to counteract his tendency towards verbosity.
-Jeff continues learning along the path.
-His haiku, born from a spiritual approach to the moment and a keen sense of nature, have appeared in Modern Haiku, Frogpond, Acorn, The Heron's Nest, Mayfly, bottle rockets, Magnapoets and many others.
-Jeff is grateful for the encouragement he has received from others in the haiku community.
+Jeff is Education Director and Naturalist at the Watershed Institute in New Jersey.
+He enjoys a public love affair with all things wild and is happiest exploring the wild at night, dipping in a stream or river, communing with wild creatures or exploring new habitats with his family and others.
+A lover of the printed and spoken word, Jeff began his haiku journey as an attempt to even more deeply embrace those countless moments of awe and revelation in nature.
+His haiku are a product of this intimacy.
+Jeff's haiku have appeared in The Heron's Nest, Modern Haiku, Frogpond, Acorn, Mayfly, bottle rockets, Akitsu Quarterly, tinywords and many other journals as well as an assortment of anthologies.
+Jeff enjoys presenting haiku workshops, incorporating a ginko when possible.
+His workshops have been enjoyed at gatherings large and small - Haiku North America, Wild Graces, Haiku Society of America, Haiku Poets of the Garden State, the Alliance for New Jersey Environmental Educators, and others.
+Jeff also enjoys guerilla haiku, placing large haiku stones throughout his community.
+In January 2020 Jeff became an Associate Editor at The Heron's Nest.
+He is continually grateful for the warmth and encouragement he has received from others in the haiku community.